patrickrazakarisoa/animal_project/README.md

 1- download or "git clone https://github.com/patrickrazakarisoa/animal_project.git"

-  USE THESE COMMANDS IN ORDER ON YOUR TERMINAL (cmd or vscode for example)
+  USE THESE TERMINAL COMMANDS BY ORDER!! (on bash, cmd or vscode for example)

 2- composer install